Charles V, Holy Roman Emperor: Wars with France

 Much of Charles's reign was taken up by conflicts with France, which found itself encircled by Charles's empire while it still maintained ambitions in Italy.
-In 1520, Charles visited England, where his aunt, Catherine of Aragon, urged her husband, Henry VIII, to ally himself with the Emperor.
+In 1520, Charles visited England, where his aunt, Catherine of Aragon, urged her husband, Henry VIII (Charles's uncle by marriage), to ally himself with the Emperor.
 In 1508 Charles had been nominated by Henry VII to the Order of the Garter.
 His Garter stall plate survives in Saint George's Chapel.

 The first war with Charles's great nemesis Francis I of France began in 1521.
 Charles allied with England and Pope Leo X against the French and the Venetians, and was highly successful, driving the French out of Milan and defeating and capturing Francis at the Battle of Pavia in 1525.
 To gain his freedom, Francis agreed to cede the Duchy of Burgundy to Charles in the Treaty of Madrid, as well as renouncing his support of Henry II's claim over Navarre.

 When he was released, however, Francis had the Parlement of Paris denounce the treaty because it had been signed under duress, thus refusing to hand over the Duchy of Burgundy.
 France then joined the League of Cognac that Pope Clement VII had formed with Henry VIII of England, the Venetians, the Florentines, and the Milanese to resist imperial domination of Italy.
 In the ensuing war, Charles's sack of Rome (1527) and virtual imprisonment of Pope Clement VII in 1527 prevented the Pope from annulling the marriage of Henry VIII of England and Charles's aunt Catherine of Aragon, so Henry eventually broke with Rome, thus leading to the English Reformation.
 In other respects, the war was inconclusive.
 In the Treaty of Cambrai (1529), called the "Ladies' Peace" because it was negotiated between Charles's aunt and Francis' mother, Francis renounced his claims in Italy but retained control of Burgundy.